Doctrinal background of Zen: Absolute-relative

 This was understood to mean that ultimate reality is not a transcendental realm, but equal to the daily world of relative reality.
 This idea fitted into the Chinese culture, which emphasized the mundane world and society.
 But this does not tell how the absolute is present in the relative world:

-This question is answered in such schemata as the Five Ranks of Tozan, the Oxherding Pictures, and Hakuin's Four ways of knowing.
+This question is answered in such schemata as the Five Ranks of Dongshan, the Oxherding Pictures, and Hakuin's Four ways of knowing.

 The Madhyamaka-scheme of the Two Truths doctrine, and the Yogacara-schemes of the Three Natures and the Trikaya-doctrine, also give depictions of the interplay between the absolute and the relative.

 Buddha-nature and sunyata

 When Buddhism was introduced in China it was understood in terms of its own culture.
 Various sects struggled to attain an understanding of the Indian texts.
 The Tathāgatagarbha Sutras and the idea of the Buddha-nature were endorsed, because of the perceived similarities with the Tao, which was understood as a transcendental reality underlying the world of appearances.
 Sunyata at first was understood as pointing to the Taoist "wu", nothingness.